 Karak chai tea is a chai milk black tea made with black tea, sweetened condensed milk, freshly ground cardamom, sugar, and saffron.
-It originated in India, however, migrated to many other regions of the world, such as Middle Eastern Gulf countries.
+It originated in India, however, migrated to many other regions of the world, such as the Middle East Gulf countries.

 What I Love About This Recipe

-- Black Tea: My preference is to use loose leaf black tea, but you can use Lipton yellow label black tea as well.
+- Black Tea Leaves: My preference is to use loose leaf black tea, but you can use Lipton yellow label black tea as well.
 I explain a little more below the modifications needed if using Lipton yellow label instead of loose-leaf black tea.

 - Sugar: I use sugar in the raw, however, any type of sugar will work.
 You can also substitute agave nectar or honey.

-- Saffron: If you have saffron on hand, I recommend adding a few threads to each cup.
+- Saffron: If you have saffron, I recommend adding a few threads to each cup.

 How To Make Karak Tea